History of Chicago in Timeline

 2017: WYCC Ends PBS Affiliation

-In 2017, Chicago's second PBS member station, WYCC 20, removed its affiliation with PBS.
+In 2017, WYCC 20, the second PBS member station in Chicago, ended its affiliation with PBS.

 As of 2018, Windy City Live is Chicago's only daytime talk show, which is hosted by Val Warner and Ryan Chiaverini at ABC7 Studios with a live weekday audience.

-From 2013 through 2018, Chicago was ranked the nation's top metropolitan area for corporate relocations.
+From 2013 through 2018, Chicago was ranked as the nation's top metropolitan area for corporate relocations for six consecutive years.

 2018: Ultra-High-Net-Worth Residents

-In 2018, the Chicago Department of Health estimated 7.5% of the adult population, approximately 146,000 Chicagoans, were LGBTQ.
+In 2018, the Chicago Department of Health estimated that approximately 7.5% of the adult population, or 146,000 Chicagoans, were LGBTQ.

 In 2018, the Chicago Park Boulevard System Historic District was listed on the National Register of Historic Places.